ddai3857/Playlist-To-MP3/README.md

 **Notes**

-    If you want to convert a public playlist, just save it to your account and it will show up when you are prompted to select a playlist
+    If you want to convert a public playlist, just save it to your account It will show up when you are prompted to select a playlist

-**Next Steps**

-    I guess the next step is to copy the mp3 folder into a place where you would want it. (but it seems hard to make it user-friendly)

 **Goal**